Cloud4Wi-Create/geosdk/sdk/integration/ios.md

 ### Handle User consent

-The ability of the SDK to track the device location does not give Geouniq the permission to collect user data.
+The ability of the SDK to track the device location does not give Cloud4Wi the permission to collect user data.
-According to [GDPR](https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en) regulation, you should request the User the consent to collect location data on Geouniq platform.
+According to [GDPR](https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en) regulation, you should request the User the consent to collect location data on Cloud4Wi platform.
-There are different consents that User can be grant, if at least one consent is granted, Geouniq have the permission to collect user data.
+There are different consents that User can be grant, if at least one consent is granted, Cloud4Wi have the permission to collect user data.

-> NOTE: if your app is not under GDPR regulation, you can avoid request the consent to the user and directly inform the SDK that it has the permission to collect data on Geouniq platform.
+> NOTE: if your app is not under GDPR regulation, you can avoid request the consent to the user and directly inform the SDK that it has the permission to collect data on Cloud4Wi platform.
 This can be done as explained below in [Setting consent explicitely](#setting-the-user-consent-explicitely)

 The SDK provides a simple way to handle user consent through the `GeoUniq.sharedInstance().showPrivacyPolicyAndSet(completion: ConsentsMap)` (**_Important_ In the AppDelegate don't invoke this method in the didFinishLaunchingWithOptions but call in applicationDidBecomeActive**), as shown in the example below.
-When this method is called, it will show a dialog to the user requesting the consent to collect data on GeoUniq platform.
+When this method is called, it will show a dialog to the user requesting the consent to collect data on Cloud4Wi platform.
 The privacy policy can also be seen by the User.
-If the User accept the whole privacy policy or gives at least a consent, then the SDK will actually start sending data to the GeoUniq platform.
-Otherwise, it will keep performing all the other automatic operations without sending any information to the GeoUniq platform.
+If the User accept the whole privacy policy or gives at least a consent, then the SDK will actually start sending data to the Cloud4Wi platform.
+Otherwise, it will keep performing all the other automatic operations without sending any information to the Cloud4Wi platform.

 The closure object is used to inform the caller about the user choices.